Huangshan Mountain or Yellow Mountain — Magnificent Cultural Landscape

 Immortal Carrying a Basket on the Back and Collecting Medicinal Herbs (or Xianren Caiyao).

-Sunrise, Clouds of Sea, and Pines of Huangshan Mountain, Photo from Official Site of Huangshan.
+Sunrise, Seas of Cloud, and Huangshan Pine Trees, Photo from Official Site of Huangshan.

 Sunset Glow and Waterfall-Shaped Clouds, Photo from Official Site of Huangshan.